 - 11:00 to 16:00 concentrate

 Pressing the “on” button of the dimmer, will trigger the proper recipe for the time of the day.
 Holding the “on” button of the dimmer could trigger the “energize” recipe, for the brightest light independent of the daytime.

 If a motion sensor only triggers on/off for a certain room, you can copy the above schedule from the dimmer.
 But if a motion sensor should activate just a part of the room to be brighter, we can program it slightly differently.
 Here is an example of Kitchen LEDs which serve as task lights and use a brighter recipe, because you want to see what you eat, even during the night:

 – from 22:00 to 6:00 relax

-These were just some examples of how you can automate your smart lighting to your liking, in a natural way.
-Light “recipes” for different activities, at different times throughout the day and night, fading slowly from one scene to another, can mimic natural light, hence make you “feel better”.
+These were just some examples of how you can automate your smart lights to your liking, in a natural way.
+Light “recipes” for different activities, at different times throughout day and night, fading slowly from one scene to another, can mimic natural light, hence make you “feel better”.

-If you are interested in other smart ideas for your smart lighting, see:
+If you are interested in other smart ideas for your smart lighting, please see: